Sometimes I have to ask myself what happened to the week.

 I took full advantage of lounging in it when she was off doing other things!

 My self-care pampering this week (technically I’m almost due for a 2nd self-care moment, but as I mentioned it’s not something I’m good at prioritizing) is to take a long soak in my tub.
 I have a jetted tub that I have used about 3 or 4 times over the past 3 1/2 years.
 It’s not that I don’t love a good soak, it’s just there is always something else taking precedence.

-If you are interested in the process, it’s to clean the tub and take a head-to-toes cleansing shower completely prior to the bath.
-To the tub water, you add 2-3 handfuls of unrefined sea salt or himalayan salt (I think mine is unrefined, but I’m not going to stress over that) and the the 2-3 drops of essential oil are optional.
+If you are interested in the process, it’s to clean the tub and take a head-to-toe cleansing shower completely prior to the bath.
+To the tub water, you add 2-3 handfuls of unrefined sea salt or Himalayan salt (I think mine is unrefined, but I’m not going to stress over that) and the 2-3 drops of essential oil are optional.
 You can pray or set intentions releasing negativity while you relax.
-The recommendation is to not towel dry afterward, but to just put on a robe or whatever.
+The recommendation is to not towel dry afterward but to just put on a robe or whatever.
 I’ve picked up some candles and am debating some classical music reminiscent of my bath soaking pregnancy days.